aerobounce/homebrew-mpv-build/README.md

 Customized formula of mpv.
 Build only (no bottles).

 # Install
-- `brew install aerobounce/mpv-HEAD/mpv`
+- `brew install aerobounce/mpv-build/mpv`
-- `brew install --HEAD aerobounce/mpv-HEAD/mpv`
+- HEAD: `brew install --HEAD aerobounce/mpv-build/mpv`

 # Why
 - mpv formula has been removed from homebrew-core.